snabbdom/snabbdom/README.md

 * [puddles](https://github.com/flintinatux/puddles) -
   "Tiny vdom app framework.
 Pure Redux.
 No boilerplate." - Built with :heart: on Snabbdom.
 * [Backbone.VDOMView](https://github.com/jcbrand/backbone.vdomview) - A [Backbone](http://backbonejs.org/) View with VirtualDOM capability via Snabbdom.
+* [pypyjs-todomvc](https://github.com/amirouche/pypyjs-todomvc) - todomvc-like application written in Python running in the browser

 Be sure to share it if you're building an application in another way using Snabbdom.